Scalingo/go-utils/mongo/pagination/README.md

 ### How to use it

-First, set the default value of number of items per page and the maximum of item by page as the following snippet:
+First, set the default value of number of items per page and the maximum of item per page as the following snippet:

 ```Go
 pageService := pagination.NewPaginationByCursorService(pagination.ServiceOpts{